Distance Education Users

 All WCC faculty and staff members, whether part-time or full-time, must have a WCC picture ID made by the Student Affairs Office to which the Erwin Library barcode may be affixed.

 All WCC faculty and students are encouraged to apply for either a new or an updated Erwin Library card using the online Library Card Application.
-A fillable PDF form that may be submitted by fax or email is also available.
-Complete instructions are given on the Library Card Application page of this website.

 An Erwin Library barcode number provides login access for a remote user to all of the library’s electronic resources, including article, e-book, and video streaming resources.

 If you need to send a PDF document to your instructor to prove that you have already registered with the Erwin Library and have received a library barcode number, please fill out the short Library Card Confirmation Request form and you will received a PDF which you can then forward directly to your instructor.
 Your library barcode number and any personal information will not be visible on the document.